GonzoTheDev/peatio-dogecoin/README.md

 4. Push your image using `docker push`

-5. Update your deployment to use image with peatio-dogecoin gem
+5. Update your deployment to use image with peatio-dogecoin-gonzo gem

 ### Peatio Configuration.